 - Launch App Cleaner & Uninstaller.

-- Review the files you want to get rid of and click on the Remove button.
+- Review the files you want to get rid of and confirm the action.

 - Complete the uninstalling of StarCraft by emptying the Trash bin.